rogervaas/keycloak-authz/README.md

 ### The Authorization API

 The **Authorization API** provides ways for any client application to ask for authorization for a given set of resources and/or any scopes.
-When asking for authorization, all policies associated with the resources and/or scopes being requested will be evaluated, as a result the server will return a specific token that can finally be used to access a protected resource on a resource server.
+When asking for authorization, all policies associated with the resources and/or scopes being requested will be evaluated.
+As a result the server will return a specific token that can finally be used to access a protected resource on a resource server.

 ### The Entitlements API

-The **Entitlements API** provides ways for any client application to ask for all the permissions for a given user, based on the policies associated with each resource.
-In other words, it provides for clients what an user is entitled to do in the scope of a given resource server, which resources and scopes can be accessed.
-Like the Authorization API, the result is also a specific token containing all the entitlements for an user, which can be used in turn to access the protected resources on the resource server.
+The **Entitlements API** provides ways for any client application to ask for all the permissions for a given user based on the policies associated with each resource or scope.
+In other words, it provides for clients what an user is entitled to do in the scope of a given resource server.
+Like the
+Authorization API, the result is also a specific token containing all the entitlements for an user, which can be used in turn to access the protected resources on the resource server.

 ## Build